Close

 We participate in the #timetotalk campaign, which encourages employees to have open conversations about their mental health.
 The campaign aims to break down stereotypes, improve relationships, aid recovery and take the stigma out of something that affects many people.

 We celebrate Mental Health Awareness Week in May each year and use it as an opportunity to share experiences of poor mental health and signpost and promote mental wellbeing in the workplace.
-We've trained Mental Health First Aiders who offer support and signposting to colleagues who may need help with their mental health.
+We've trained Mental Health First Aiders and Menopause champions who offer support and signposting to colleagues who may need help with their mental health or those who need support regarding the menopause.